Giving to charity

 Gift Aid donations can also affect the amount of capital gains tax you pay, if you have a gain which is taxed at a mixture of rates.
 Because the gross Gift Aid contributions extend your basic rate band, the amount of the gain charged at the lower rate would be increased by the same amount.

 Can I carry back Gift Aid donations?

 This can be helpful where you were a higher rate taxpayer in the previous tax year but are now a basic rate taxpayer.
 Alternatively, you may wish to carry back a donation if you did not pay enough tax in the current tax year but you did in the previous year.
-Note that if you carry back a donation, you must carry back the whole amount of it.

-Mr Purple was a higher rate taxpayer in 2019/20.
-In 2020/21 he decides to cut back his work to spend more time with his grandchildren, so will only be a basic-rate taxpayer.
+Mr Purple claiming to carry back a Gift Aid donation Mr Purple was a higher rate taxpayer in 2020/21.
+In 2021/22 he decides to cut back his work to spend more time with his grandchildren, so will only be a basic-rate taxpayer.

-On 15 June 2020 (in the 2020/21 tax year), Mr Purple gives £100 to Unicef.
+On 15 June 2021 (in the 2021/22 tax year), Mr Purple gives £100 to Unicef.
 They will claim 20% from the government to make his donation £125.

-Mr Purple can put the £100 donation in his tax return for 2019/20 which is due by 31 January 2021.
-This will trigger a refund of £25 (the difference between the 20% tax relief given by the government and the 40% he is due because he was a 40% taxpayer in 2019/20).
+Mr Purple can put the £100 donation in his tax return for 2020/21 which is due by 31 January 2022.
+This will trigger a refund of £25 (the difference between the 20% tax relief given by the government and the 40% he is due because he was a 40% taxpayer in 2020/21).